WeLoveOpenSourcePlugins/contribute/README.md

   - in an already usable/finished state

+- When released, the project must have *some* sort of documentation

-Additionally, projects that meet this criteria are strictly prohibited:
+Additionally, projects that meet these criteria are strictly prohibited:

 - Malicious software, including plugins that